PRESENTING A GORGEOUS Nippon Art Nouveau Style Butterfly Vase.

 Japanese domination ended in August 1945.

-Nippon Art Deco Style Butterfly Vase.
+Nippon Art Nouveau Style Butterfly Vase.

 Provenance: From a Wealthy Dallas Estate.

 Condition: Evidence of a professional repair to one of the elephant head handles but otherwise very good.

 Dimensions: 14.25″ Tall, 7″ Wide and 5.25″ Deep, with base diameter of 4.3″